all-out/guides/_guides/fittings.md

 Downgrading most highslot modules is acceptable, however if there are T2 midslot or lowslot tank modules these are expected to be there and should be trained almost from day 1 on a new account.

-Make sure you pick up items listed in cargo, these are used to refit your ship depending on what is called for.
+Make sure you pick up items listed as refits in text, these are used to modify your ship depending on what is called for.
 If you are poor it is recommended to store these spare modules in home as they can add significantly to the cost of a loss if they are in cargo.